Skip to main content

 Last night, while cuddling in bed, I got upset with my husband because he didn't want to kiss me on the lips.

-Sometimes he’ll press his lips to the side of my mouth or my cheek.
-Occasionally, he’ll kiss my neck or behind my ear.
-There’s no French kissing in his repertoire.
-There is lip kissing, but mostly the quick, rhythmic kind — three short pecks, like punctuation: “I. Love.
-You.”
-On lucky days, I get extras.
-On really lucky days, there’s more than just pecks.
+I love kissing.
+I miss the days of making out like a teenager — or a college student.
+I miss the touching, the hugging, the goosebumps from a really good sensual kiss.
+My husband?
+Doesn't like to kiss.
+Sometimes he'll press his lips to the side of my mouth or my cheek.
+He'll even go so far as to kiss my neck or behind my ear.
+There's no French kissing in his repertoire.
+There is lip kissing — but mostly hen-pecking.
+Three quick pecks: I. Love.
+You.
+On lucky days I get extras.
+On really lucky days, more than just pecks.

-In that moment, I reminded myself: even if he wasn’t in a kissing mood, he still had his body wrapped around mine.
-He was holding me close — the kind of hold that says, “I love you, and I never want to let you go.”
-Isn’t that love, too?
+I reminded myself: even if he wasn't in a kissing mood, he had his body wrapped around mine.
+He holds me like no one ever has — in a way that says he loves me and never wants to let go.
+Isn't that love too?

-I told him last night that one of the ways I know he’s the love of my life is because I let him touch me with his feet — that I even willingly touch his.
-He laughed, and I asked him how he knows I’m the love of his life.
-He just said, “I just know.”
+So I told him: one of the ways I know he's the love of my life is because I let him touch me with his feet.
+That I willingly touch his.
+He laughed.
+Then I asked him how he knows I'm the love of his life.

 I smiled.
 "So you married me because I'm the love of your life?"

 He nodded.
-“Yes.”
+Yes.

 Comments